Medical

 Ryoji, M., Toru, H., Keisuke, M., Seigo, K., Kenji, Y., Mari, M., & Yoshitaka, T. Differences in Physiological Response to Exercise in Patients With Different COPD Severity.
 Respiratory Care, 59(2), (2014): 252-262. doi:10.4187/respcare.02201

-Siltanen, H., Jylha, V., & Paavilainen, E. Family members’ experiences and expectations of self-management counseling while caring or a person with chronic obstructive pulmonary disease: A systematic review protocol.
+Siltanen, H., Jylha, V., & Paavilainen, E. Family members’ experiences and expectations of self-management counseling while caring for a person with chronic obstructive pulmonary disease: A systematic review protocol.
 JBI Database of Systematic Reviews & Implementation Reports, 14(2), 2016, 16-25.

 Spiliopoulos, N., Donoghue, J., Clark, E., & Dunford, M. Outcomes from a respiratory coordinated care program (RCCP) providing community-based interventions for COPD patients from 1998 to 2006.
 Contemporary Nurse: A Journal For The Australian Nursing Profession, 31(1), (2015): 2-8.